-My Commission Expires: 3/21/2019
+My Commission Expires: 3/21/2015

-Title of Item: Agreement with Greenville Auto Auction for sale of surplus vehicles Explanation: Abstract: The City of Greenville entered an agreement with Greenville Auto Auction on November 11, 2014, to sell surplus vehicles.
+Agreement with Greenville Auto Auction for sale of surplus vehicles

+Abstract: The City of Greenville entered an agreement with Greenville Auto Auction on November 11, 2014, to sell surplus vehicles.
 City staff requests to continue that arrangement by entering into an updated agreement with new terms and conditions.

-Explanation : The City of Greenville entered an agreement with Greenville Auto Auction, a local dealer, on November 11, 2014, to sell its surplus vehicles.
+Explanation: The City of Greenville entered an agreement with Greenville Auto Auction, a local dealer, on November 11, 2014, to sell its surplus vehicles.
 Since the beginning of this agreement until the present, Greenville Auto Auction has sold 34 vehicles for the City for a total of \$187,500.
 A summary report of the details of the sales is attached.

 Certain terms and conditions of the original contract were amended.
 Per the new contract, the agreement between the City and Greenville Auto Auction will automatically renew for two additional one-year terms unless either party provides written notice to the other party of the intent not to renew at least 30 days prior to the end of the then current one-year term.
 The original contract required City Council approval for renewal annually.
 Also, Greenville Auto Auction has agreed to store City surplus vehicles at its location for a period of 60 days at no charge.
 Storage beyond 60 days will be \$2.00 per day.
-The original agreement allowed storage for 30 days.
+The original agreement allowed storage for 30 days at no charge with a fee of \$3.00 per day for any time period beyond 30 days.
 Insurance requirements were amended to mirror the risk of the City as reviewed by the City's Safety/Risk Manager and Attorney.
 Additionally, the agreement allows the Purchasing Manager to use her City Council delegated authority to sell surplus vehicles with a value of \$30,000 or less.
 All other vehicles must receive Council approval prior to sale.

-Fiscal Note: The total revenue generated thus far per this agreement is \$187,500.
+The total revenue generated thus far per this agreement is \$187,500.
 The fee paid to Greenville Auto Auction per the original agreement is 7.5%, or \$14,062.
 The net revenue to the City was \$173,438.
 These funds were deposited into the revenue account for the Vehicle Replacement Fund.

 Recommendation: Approve the attached agreement with Greenville Auto Auction.
+Recommendation: Approve the attached agreement with Greenville Auto Auction.

-- Contract Agreement - Summary Report Surplus Vehicles sold by GAA 1012295
+- Contract Agreement - □ Summary Report Surplus Vehicles sold by GAA 1012295